-Thank you for visiting the Department of Environmental Science and Technology (ENST) website.
-We hope that you will find these pages informative and interesting, whether you are considering applying for admission to one of our novel academic programs, browsing to learn more about an environmental topic, seeking more information about the Department, or simply surfing.
+Thank you for your interest in the Department of Environmental Science and Technology (ENST).
+Please explore, whether you are considering applying for admission to one of our innovative academic programs, browsing to learn more about an environmental topic, seeking more information about the Department, or simply surfing.

 How can citizens balance economic advancement and human well-being with environmental limitations in a dynamic world that continues to surpass historic boundaries?
 An increasing human population, a robust and progressive agriculture and the health of the Chesapeake Bay are a few of the characteristics that make Maryland the perfect place to study such questions.
 In a world of competing priorities, it is an increasingly important question for our citizenry, policy makers, and our students, in particular, to answer.
 Sound science and sustainable technologies are important requirements that will allow society to make the best decisions about managing the environment.

 Our primary mission is to educate students on the fundamentals of environmental science, while instilling a deep fascination and intellectual capacity to work in their chosen area of specialization, whether it is: